UVVM/UVVM/uvvm_util/doc/rst/_build/html/_sources/func_cov_pkg_overview.rst.txt

 .. note::

+    * The FILE_HEADER is a constant used to identify the functional coverage files created by UVVM.
-    The *for loops* and the leading spaces in the indented lines are only for better readability and not part of the data.
+    * The *for loops* and the leading spaces in the indented lines are only for better readability and not part of the data.

 .. code-block::

+    [FILE_HEADER]
     [coverpoint_name]
     [scope]
     [number_of_bins_crossed]